Skip to main content

 add_fuzz_test(fuzz_test fuzz_test.cpp TEST_FRAMEWORK GTEST TEST_FRAMEWORK_LIBS ${GTEST_BOTH_LIBRARIES})

-In order to be able to reproduce Findings reliably, the Fuzz Test has to be instrumented with address sanitizer and undefined behaviour sanitizer.
-The user needs to add the following lines to the top of their CMakeLists.txt before any commands related to the Fuzz Test:
+In order to reproduce Findings reliably, the fuzz test has to be instrumented with the address sanitizer and undefined behaviour sanitizer.
+Add the following lines to the top of their CMakeLists.txt before any commands related to the fuzz test:

 CMakeLists.txt